dapphub/dapptools/src/hevm/README.md

   --create                 Tx: creation
   --maxcodesize W256       Block: max code size --difficulty W256        Block: difficulty
+  --chainid W256           Env: chainId
-  --rpc TEXT               Fetch state from a remote node --block W256             Block state is be fetched from --json-file STRING       Filename or path to dapp build output (default:
+  --rpc TEXT               Fetch state from a remote node --block W256             Block state is be fetched from --state STRING           Path to state repository --cache STRING           Path to rpc cache repository --json-file STRING       Filename or path to dapp build output (default:
                            out/*.solc.json)
-  --storage-model STORAGEMODEL
+  --dapp-root STRING       Path to dapp project root directory (default: . ) --storage-model STORAGEMODEL
                            Select storage model: ConcreteS, SymbolicS (default)
                            or InitialS
-  --sig STRING             Signature of types to decode / encode --arg STRING...
-Values to encode
+  --sig TEXT               Signature of types to decode / encode --arg STRING             Values to encode
   --debug                  Run interactively
+  --get-models             Print example testcase for each execution path --show-tree              Print branches explored in tree view --smttimeout INTEGER     Timeout given to SMT solver in milliseconds (default:
+                           60000)
+  --max-iterations INTEGER Number of times we may revisit a particular branching
+                           point
-  --get-models             Print example testcase for each execution path --smttimeout INTEGER     Timeout given to SMT solver in milliseconds (default: 60000) --max-iterations INTEGER Number of times we may revisit a particular branching point --solver TEXT            Used SMT solver: z3 (default) or cvc4 --smtdebug               Print smt queries sent to the solver --assertions [WORD256]   Comma seperated list of solc panic codes to check for (default: everything except arithmetic overflow)
+  --solver TEXT            Used SMT solver: z3 (default) or cvc4 --smtdebug               Print smt queries sent to the solver --assertions [WORD256]   Comma seperated list of solc panic codes to check for
+                           (default: everything except arithmetic overflow) --ask-smt-iterations INTEGER
+                           Number of times we may revisit a particular branching point before we consult the smt solver to check reachability (default: 5)
 ```

 Run a symbolic execution against the given parameters, searching for assertion violations.